 COMPLAINTS

-12. You have the right to complain about how we treat your Personal Data and Special Personal Data to the Information Commissioner’s Office (ICO).
+12. You have the right to complain about how we treat your Personal Data to the Information Commissioner’s Office (ICO).
 The ICO can be contacted at:

 Information Commissioner's Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF